 Fixing Thanksgiving dinner is never an easy task—now imagine cooking it in your boat's small galley.
 These pro-tips will give you a simple menu that includes an appetizer, side dish and main course.

 If your Thanksgiving is anything like the ones I grew up with, there has to be a wide variety of dishes, from three kinds of potatoes (mashed, roasted and sweet) to pearled onions, stuffing, Brussels Sprouts and more.
 Hopefully that is enough food to keep the mouths occupied and not endlessly arguing about politics, sports or that contentious Trivial Pursuit answer.

-However, if you're planning to spend your Thanksgiving on a boat, or to host the perfect Thanksgiving party on your yacht, you'll have to plan carefully how much food to make while keeping your feast's goals realistic.
+However, if you're planning to spend your Thanksgiving on a boat and host the perfect yacht holiday party, you'll have to plan carefully and keep your feast's goals realistic.
 After all, compact boat galleys can be tough places to cook up a big meal of this wide-ranging, migraine-inducing magnitude.
-Below we've compiled some pro tips for how to manage the preparation of your Thanksgiving feast onboard, including the best way to cook a turkey on a boat with limited space.
+Below we've compiled some pro tips for how to cook a turkey onboard a boat and manage the preparation of your Thanksgiving feast on the water.

 Let's face it your boat guests may not consider it a proper Thanksgiving feast without the bird.
 So what is the best way to cook a turkey on a boat?
 We suggest the easiest way to cook a turkey onboard a yacht with a full galley, or even onboard a big day boat with a full size summer kitchen with grill and stovetop, it to use a Dutch Oven.
 This is hands down the easiest and quickest way to roast a whole turkey, thus making it ideal for preparing on a boat.